jdriselvato/Senior-iOS-Interview-Prep/{ik} UpLevel/week 3/live class/Live Recursion Class with Hien.md

 >> Why is a letter only `O(n)` if we are calling it twice in else?
 **A:** `n` because we append the final result to the array, which is taking O(n) time
+>> My understand now; because each helper only take n time there's no for loop or something.
+Just n time.

 #### Space complexity + Implicit space